TAKT-R-D/design-pattern/architecture/integration/api-gateway-bff.md

-# 🧩 API Gateway / BFF（Backend for Frontend）
+# 🧩 API Gateway / BFF (Backend for Frontend)

-## ✅ このスタイルの概要
+## ✅ Overview

-**複数のバックエンドサービスをまとめて公開する「入口（Gateway）」と、
-クライアント種類ごとに最適化されたバックエンドを用意する「BFF」の構造スタイル。**
+**A structural style with a common "Entrance (Gateway)" exposing multiple backend services, and "BFF" preparing optimized backends for each client type.**

-## ✅ 解決しようとした問題
+## ✅ Problems Addressed

-マイクロサービスや複数クライアント（Web / モバイル / 外部パートナー）が登場すると：

-- クライアントが多数のサービスを直接呼び出すと複雑になる
-- 認証・認可・レートリミット・ロギングなど共通処理が重複
+When microservices or multiple clients (Web / Mobile / External Partners) appear:

+- Complexity increases if clients call many services directly.
+- Common processing like authentication, authorization, rate limiting, and logging is duplicated.
-- Web とモバイルで必要なデータ形が違い、同じ API では使い勝手が悪い
+- Data shape required by Web and Mobile differs, making same API inconvenient.

-API Gateway / BFF はこれに対して：
+API Gateway / BFF responds with a structure that:

-- 共通の入口で横断的な関心事を処理し
-- クライアント種類ごとに最適化された Facade を用意する

-という構造で応える。
+- Processes cross-cutting concerns at a common entrance.
+- Prepares Facades optimized for each client type.

-## ✅ 基本思想・ルール
+## ✅ Basic Philosophy & Rules

 ### ● API Gateway

-- 外部からのすべてのリクエストの入口
-- 主な役割：
-  - 認証・認可
-  - レートリミット
-  - ロギング・トレーシング
-  - ルーティング（どのサービスに送るか）
-  - プロトコル変換（外部は REST、内部は gRPC など）

-### ● BFF（Backend for Frontend）

-- 特定のクライアント（Web, iOS, Android 等）に特化したバックエンド
-- 役割：
-  - クライアントごとに適切なデータ形に変換
-  - 複数サービス呼び出しのオーケストレーション
-  - クライアント特有のユースケースを集約

-構成例：

-- Internet → API Gateway → Web BFF → 各種バックエンドサービス
-- Internet → API Gateway → Mobile BFF → 各種バックエンドサービス

-## ✅ 得意なアプリケーション

-- Web / モバイル / 外部パートナー API を同時に提供する SaaS
-- マイクロサービスが多く、クライアントが直接すべてを知るべきではないシステム
-- クライアントごとに画面設計・UX が大きく異なるプロダクト

-## ❌ 不向きなケース

-- シンプルなモノリシックアプリ（API が 1 つのバックエンドで完結）
-- クライアントが 1 種類しかなく、複雑な集約ロジックも不要な場合

-過剰に BFF を増やすと：

-- 境界が増えすぎて変更コストが上がる
-- 同じようなロジックが複数 BFF に重複する

-といった問題も起こるため、分割粒度に注意が必要である。

-## ✅ 歴史（系譜・親スタイル）

-- API Gateway 自体は SOA 時代から存在（ESB ＋ Gateway 等）
-- スマートフォンの普及とともに BFF の考え方が生まれた
-- Microservices, REST/gRPC/GraphQL の普及とともに標準的な構成要素になった

-## ✅ 関連スタイル

-- **REST / gRPC / GraphQL**：Gateway/BFF が表側で提供する API スタイル
-- **Service Mesh**：サービス間通信の内部実装を担うレイヤー（Gateway より内側）
-- **Event-driven / Saga**：Gateway/BFF からトリガーされる非同期フローの構成要素

-## ✅ 代表的なフレームワーク

-API Gateway / BFF は製品としても OSS としても多くの選択肢がある。

-- **AWS API Gateway / Azure API Management / GCP API Gateway**
-  マネージドな API Gateway サービス。認証・レート制限・ルーティングなどを提供。
+- Entrance for all requests from outside.
+- Main roles:
+  - Authentication / Authorization
+  - Rate Limiting
+  - Logging / Tracing
+  - Routing (Which service to send to)
+  - Protocol Conversion (External REST, Internal gRPC, etc.)

+### ● BFF (Backend for Frontend)

+- Backend specialized for specific clients (Web, iOS, Android, etc.).
+- Roles:
+  - Convert to appropriate data shape per client.
+  - Orchestration of multiple service calls.
+  - Aggregation of client-specific use cases.

+Configuration Example:

+- Internet → API Gateway → Web BFF → Various Backend Services
+- Internet → API Gateway → Mobile BFF → Various Backend Services

+## ✅ Suitable Applications

+- SaaS providing Web / Mobile / External Partner APIs simultaneously.
+- Systems with many microservices where clients should not know everything directly.
+- Products where screen design / UX differs significantly per client.

+## ❌ Unsuitable Cases

+- Simple monolithic apps (API completes with 1 backend).
+- Cases with only 1 type of client and no complex aggregation logic needed.

+If BFFs are increased excessively:

+- Boundaries increase too much, raising change cost.
+- Similar logic duplicates across multiple BFFs.

+Care is needed for splitting granularity.

+## ✅ History (Genealogy / Parent Styles)

+- API Gateway itself existed since SOA era (ESB + Gateway etc.).
+- Idea of BFF was born with the spread of smartphones.
+- Became standard component with spread of Microservices, REST/gRPC/GraphQL.

+## ✅ Related Styles

+- **REST / gRPC / GraphQL**: API styles provided by Gateway/BFF on the front side.
+- **Service Mesh**: Layer responsible for internal implementation of inter-service communication (Inside Gateway).
+- **Event-driven / Saga**: Components of asynchronous flow triggered from Gateway/BFF.

+## ✅ Representative Frameworks

+There are many choices for API Gateway / BFF as both products and OSS.

+- **AWS API Gateway / Azure API Management / GCP API Gateway** Managed API Gateway services.
+Provide authentication, rate limiting, routing, etc.

 - **Kong / Tyk / KrakenD / NGINX**
-  OSS / 商用の API Gateway 製品。プラグインによる拡張が可能。
+  OSS / Commercial API Gateway products.
+Extensible via plugins.

 - **Spring Cloud Gateway**
-  Spring エコシステム向けの API Gateway 実装。
+  API Gateway implementation for Spring ecosystem.

-- **Node.js / Express / NestJS 製 BFF**
+- **Node.js / Express / NestJS based BFF**
-  Web / モバイルクライアント向けに特化した BFF を実装する際によく使われる。
+  Often used when implementing BFF specialized for Web / Mobile clients.

-- **Next.js（App Router / Route Handlers）**
+- **Next.js (App Router / Route Handlers)**
-  Web フロントエンドと BFF 的な API を同一プロジェクト内で構成しやすい。
+  Easy to configure Web frontend and BFF-like API within the same project.

-## ✅ このスタイルを支えるデザインパターン
+## ✅ Design Patterns Supporting This Style

-API Gateway / BFF はクライアントから見た“入り口”として、複数のパターンの組み合わせで成立する。
+API Gateway / BFF is established by a combination of multiple patterns as an "entrance" seen from the client.

 - **Facade**
-  複数バックエンドサービスを 1 つの API として見せる外観。
+  Appearance showing multiple backend services as one API.

 - **Adapter**
-  クライアントが扱いやすい形にデータやインターフェースを変換する。
+  Converts data and interfaces into forms easy for clients to handle.

 - **Proxy**
-  認証・認可・レートリミット・キャッシュなど、リクエストの前後で制御を挟む。
+  Interposes control like authentication, authorization, rate limiting, caching before and after requests.

 - **Mediator**
-  複数サービスからのレスポンスを統合し、1 回のレスポンスにまとめる役割。
+  Role of integrating responses from multiple services into one response.

 - **Strategy**
-  クライアント種類ごとのルーティングやレスポンス構造を切り替える場合に用いられる。
+  Used when switching routing or response structure per client type.

-## ✅ まとめ
+## ✅ Summary

-API Gateway / BFF は、
+API Gateway / BFF is a structural style that is almost standard in modern Web / Mobile services as:

-- 外部公開の入り口
+- **Entrance for external exposure**
-- クライアント特化のオーケストレーション層
+- **Client-specific orchestration layer**

-として、モダンな Web / モバイルサービスではほぼ標準と言える構造スタイルである。

-特に、
-**「どこまでを共通 Gateway に寄せ、どこからを BFF に分割するか」** が設計上の重要な判断ポイントになる。
+Especially,
+**"How much to bring to common Gateway and from where to split to BFF"** becomes an important judgment point in design.